jgm/djot/README.md

 The extension `.dj` may be used to indicate that the contents of a file are djot-formatted text.

+## MIME type

+When transferring Djot files over the Internet, the recommended MIME type is `text/x-djot`.

 ## License

 The code and documentation are released under the MIT license.